yucelzeynep/01_exercise_hello_name/README.md

     buildCommand: "pip install -r requirements.txt"
     startCommand: "python app.py"
 ```

+8. **Create a Repository on GitHub and Commit**:
+   - Open a GitHub account if you do not have one.
+   - Go to your project folder and initialize a repository
+   - Commit your files

 9. **Deploy on Render**:
    - Go to [Render.com](https://render.com/) and create an account if you don't have one.